shirokazan/hello-world/README.md

 # hello-world
-My first repository - a test
+This is a demonstation of using commits.